-The challenge of long distance relationships
+The challenge of long-distance relationships

 Many distractions may prove decisive in the fate of long-distance relationships.
-Hectic work schedules, a wide gap in time zone difference, or suspicious social media status are among the reasons that could break an already fragile love situation.
+Hectic work schedules, a wide gap in time zone differences, or suspicious social media status are among the reasons that could break an already fragile love situation.
 Not to mention the temptations surrounding the OFW and the one left behind: less time for each other means more freedom to do something else.

 So how should OFWs maintain a healthy relationship with loved ones separated by great distances?